 Keywords: data visualization, creativity, data science, open data, tool development, digital literacy

-The way we approach museum data can be as manifold as the data itself: scholars access museum information with an inquiry into their field of expertise, public audiences use their personal computers to find information on objects that they would like to see or have seen in the institution, artists study objects’ material context, designers filter objects by color, to name but a few.
-The methods vary widely from case studies to large data sorting and analysis processes.
-One of the premisses to use data are the structures that the museums provide.
+The way we approach museum data can be as manifold as the data itself: scholars access museum information with an inquiry into their field of expertise; public audiences use their personal computers to find information on objects that they would like to see or have seen in the institution; artists study objects’ material context; designers filter objects by color, to name but a few.
+The methods vary widely, from case studies to large data sorting and analysis processes.
+One of the premises to use data are the structures that the museums provide.
 Many online collections provide basic users with an interface that gives a limited view to highly vetted data.
-Advanced users who want to use, develop and analyse data need a multi-step approach.
-First, they need to acquire the data, and at the moment the most common access points are Sparql endpoints, API’s and data dumps on repositories such as Github.
+Advanced users who want to use, develop, and analyse data need a multi-step approach.
+First, they need to acquire the data, and at the moment, the most common access points are Sparql endpoints, APIs, and data dumps on repositories such as Github.
 Next, scholars clean their data in order for them to creatively answer their various questions that they have for the data.
-This step is crucial to a recursive data sharing model.
-Data that has been cleaned, sorted and documented (noting any missing data, for instance) can be offered back to the museum.
-Institutions are sharing their data but they seldom consider taking cleaned, used and developed data back from their users.
+This step is crucial to a recursive data-sharing model.
+Data that has been cleaned, sorted, and documented (noting any missing data, for instance) can be offered back to the museum.
+Institutions are sharing their data, but they seldom consider taking cleaned, used, and developed data back from their users.
 This is a missed opportunity.

-Scholarship regarding museum data is grounded foremost in disciplines of the Humanities and Social Sciences: the sociology of art considers the social worlds that construct a discourse of art and aesthetics; closely related to it the social history of art, which is concerned with the social contribution to the appearance of certain art forms and practices; economics and art business, which explores global economic flow and the influence of wealth and management strategies on art; art theory, which concerns the developing discourse on concepts relating to a philosophy of art and therefore closely related to curating and art criticism; and art history with research in provenance, image analysis and museum studies.
-Researchers in these disciplines work with various methodologies such as qualitative and quantitative methods, hermeneutics, iconography, and aesthetics of reception depending on their research focus, discipline, and data type.
+Scholarship regarding museum data is grounded foremost in disciplines of the humanities and social sciences: the sociology of art considers the social worlds that construct a discourse of art and aesthetics; closely related to it is the social history of art, which is concerned with the social contribution to the appearance of certain art forms and practices; economics and art business, which explores global economic flow and the influence of wealth and management strategies on art; art theory, which concerns the developing discourse on concepts relating to a philosophy of art, and therefore, closely related to curating and art criticism; and art history with research in provenance, image analysis, and museum studies.
+Researchers in these disciplines work with various methodologies such as qualitative and quantitative methods, hermeneutics, iconography, and aesthetics of reception, depending on their research focus, discipline, and data type.

 The Five Stars of Open Data

-Many museums, libraries, archives, and digital humanities projects have made positive inroads toward a move to Linked Open Data.
-This behind-the-scenes work of transforming, modeling and defining standards is vital, but the public-facing portions of these projects have received much less development and discussion.
+Many museums, libraries, archives, and digital humanities projects have made positive inroads toward a move to linked open data (LOD).
+This behind-the-scenes work of transforming, modeling, and defining standards is vital, but the public-facing portions of these projects have received much less development and discussion.
 This is likely due to the relative complexity outlined above, and a narrow early-adopter audience willing to deal with user interfaces that are not broadly user-friendly or intuitive.
 There has not been a systematic study of user-interface needs and how different types of people could make use of these linked data sets.
 Making access to this type of data more intuitive and user-friendly could transform scholarly inquiry using cultural collections.
 To fully extract the benefits of data-publishing efforts, the field must also approach LOD using user-experience design methodologies.

 After outlining many of the challenges of producing and using linked open data, you may wonder why anyone considers going for the five star category of data.
 Knowing all of the challenges, the Georgia O’Keeffe Museum still decided to embark on a project to publish data from our art, archive, and library collections as linked open data.